janhove/janhove.github.io/_posts/2020-06-12-stats-course.md

 that the more variables you control for, the better, but controlling for the wrong variables can mess up your inferences entirely.)
-This, of course, is most useful when you're still planning your research project, because otherwise you may find out that you need to control for a variable that you didn't collect, or that you controlled (on purpose or by accident) for a variable you shouldn't have controlled for.
+This, of course, is most useful when you're still planning your research project, because otherwise you may find that you need to control for a variable that you didn't collect, or that you controlled (on purpose or by accident) for a variable you shouldn't have controlled for.